2020 field barnstorms New Hampshire: Who’s got the crowds?

 Yang

 Businessman Andrew Yang, still reeling from a dismal finish in Iowa, will be the busiest candidate in the field Monday.
-In what might be the last gasp for his unconventional campaign, Yang is holding six events Monday.
+In what might be the last gasp for his unconventional campaign, Yang is holding six events on the day before the New Hampshire Primary.

 His stops include town halls in Rochester, Concord, Portsmouth, Manchester, Derry and Keene.
 Yang's 8 p.m. stop at Tupelo Music Hall in Derry could draw up to 700 people, according to the capacity on the music hall's website.